swapnilraj/THE-IRC/README.md

 ## TODOS:

-* Currently user has to type messages in English.
+* Users should be able to write in their own languages.

 ## Screenshot: